 While a matter that has been dealt with under section 10 does not form part of a person’s criminal record, it is still disclosed to a court when it is sentencing the person for further offences.
 There is nothing in the legislation precluding a person receiving the benefit of a section 10 twice – even for the same or similar offence – although the court is likely to be more hesitant in doing so.

 You should not assume that you will automatically receive a section 10 if you have no criminal record or are charged with a less serious offence.
-Likewise you should not assume that if you have a criminal record, or have been afforded the benefit of a section 10 in the past, that you will not receive another section 10.
+Likewise you should not assume that if you have a criminal record, or have been afforded the benefit of a section 10 in the past, that you will not receive this outcome again.
 The court considers each case – and each offender – individually.

 We have successfully obtained section 10s for clients charged with a wide range of offences including Indecent Assault, Supply Prohibited Drug, Assault Police, Larceny and High Range PCA.
 It is a myth that you can’t receive a section 10 for a serious offence.
 To give yourself the best chance of doing so, however, you need a good criminal defence lawyer to make submissions on your behalf at sentence.

 The criminal defence lawyers at Nyman Gibson Miralis have the training and expertise to assist clients who are pleading guilty before a court in achieving the best outcome.
 We have a thorough working knowledge of the relevant sentencing legislation and case law, and can advise whether aggravating or mitigating features apply to a particular case.

 We travel to courts all over NSW for any type of criminal law matter and your first conference is free.